wp-cli/handbook/commands/widget/add.md

 # wp widget add

-Add a widget to a sidebar.
+Adds a widget to a sidebar.

 Creates a new widget entry in the database, and associates it with the sidebar.